How to Reuse Used Green Tea Leaves?

 13. Make a face pack

-Take leftover dried green tea leaves and add some honey into it, squeeze in the juice of a lemon, and give it a mix.
+Take leftover dried green tea leaves and add some honey to them.
+Then squeeze in the juice of a lemon and give it a mix.
 Apply this to your face and leave it for 5-10 minutes.

 Rinse with water and see how your skin looks young and healthy.
 This face pack works in fighting the signs of aging.